After a long wait, the US will finally reopen to fully vaccinated UK residents on November 8th.

 Yes, if you're flying by 31 August 2022 - ie within British Airways' current period for flexible booking (it dates back to bookings made from 3 March 2020 onwards).
 During this period British Airways is allowing customers to rebook flights right up until check-in without paying a change fee, although you'll pay any difference in fare price on new tickets.
 You can also choose a voucher rather than rebooking tickets - helpful if you're not sure when to rebook for.

-Virgin’s current policy – which applies to flights booked on or after 3 March 2021 – allows you to change the dates, destination, or name on your ticket with no change fee, although as with British Airways, you’ll have to pay the fare difference.
+Virgin's - which applies to flights booked on or after 3 March 2021 - allows you to change the dates, destination, or name on your ticket with no change fee, although as with British Airways, you'll have to pay the fare difference.
 The policy states that any rebooked flight must be completed by 30 April 2023.
 Alternatively, you can choose a voucher.
-These changes can be made right up until check-in closes for any reason, whether you catch Covid-19 or simply don’t wish to travel.
-If you booked prior to 3 March 2021 you need to check what Virgin Atlantic’s policies were at the time of booking.
+These changes can be made right up until check-in closes for any reason, whether you catch Covid-19 or simply don't wish to travel.
+If you booked prior to 3 March 2021 you need to check what were at the time of booking.

 JetBlue might or might not offer fee free rebooking in its basic economy class.
-We couldn’t work it out because its website has contradictory information.
+We couldn't work it out because its website has contradictory information.
 JetBlue did not respond to our request for clarification.
-JetBlue directs customers to its Travel Alerts section for ‘current travel advisories and fee waiver information’.
-If you’re considering booking with JetBlue, contact the company to discuss your flexibility options – maybe it will give you an answer.
+JetBlue directs customers to its section for 'current travel advisories and fee waiver information'.
+If you're considering booking with JetBlue, contact the company to discuss your flexibility options - maybe it will give you an answer.